joshbuchea/amazon-affiliate-link-localizer/readme.txt

 * If you local Amazon store does not sell the product with the same product ID, the script now redirects to a search results page searching for the item's title
 * Prevented JavaScript error from occuring if Google's API fails or cannot provide a location
 * Added support for Italian and and Chinese Amazon sites

+= 1.5.1 =
+* Bug fix - the search redirects were not working properly

 == Upgrade Notice ==